SPECIAL: Your year-end letters to Sheila Gunn Reid

 Last week, for example, I got a viewer email that I didn't address on air.
 But I responded.

-I wouldn't have been able to answer that question if I didn't take viewer feedback, which is why I give out my email address at the end of my show.
+I wouldn't have been able to answer that question if I hadn't taken viewer feedback, which is why I give out my email address at the end of my show.
 Without our viewers there's no show, so that's why I love hearing what you think.

 So today's episode is dedicated to you.
 Our team sent me a list of questions, which my kids then chopped up and put in a stocking without me reading them.
 No pre-prepared answers — let's go through them together!